 This traditional Lakeland farmhouse sits nestled on the southern slopes of Blencathra in a quiet rural setting just outside the village of Threlkeld.
 The location in the heart of the Lake District National Park is ideal for keen walkers and cyclists, though the property also makes an excellent base for those who wish to simply relax and enjoy the stunning views and local wildlife.
 Lambs graze in the field behind Ings and the large south facing garden is frequented by red squirrels and a wide variety of bird life.
 The property is reached up a tree lined track through a five-barred gate from the lane.

-Ings was originally refurbished from an 18th century farm house and adjoining barn by the actor and Oscar winning director Colin Welland (Chariots of Fire, Z-Cars, Kes); locals inform us that he used to proudly display his Oscar in the kitchen window!
-Whilst thoroughly modernising the property, he retained many of the traditional features and Ings is now a cosy farmhouse with slate floors, wooden beams and shutters and two wood burning stoves.
+Ings was originally refurbished from an 18th century farm house and adjoining barn.
+Whilst the property was thoroughly modernised it has retained many of the traditional features and Ings is now a cosy farmhouse with slate floors, wooden beams and shutters and two wood burning stoves.
 The property is an ideal holiday destination for a large or extended family, though also perfect for two families wishing to holiday together or several couples / singles.
 The accommodation is particularly spacious, with two lounges (upstairs and downstairs) - ideal for families with children of different ages or where there are differences in film choices for the evening!

 The views are simply spectacular!
 To the rear of the property the land rises steeply to the summit of Blencathra.
 To the front, the large south-facing garden has picnic tables and sweeping views down over St Johns in the Vale; the summit of Helvellyn can be seen on a clear day.
 Wildlife abounds - a small investment in food for the birds and red squirrels reaps great rewards.